ShadrackAdwera/go-multitenancy/README.md

 The use of single-tenant databases gives strong tenant isolation.
 In any app whose model specifies only single-tenant databases, the schema for any one given database can be customized and optimized for its tenant.
 This customization does not affect other tenants in the app.
 Perhaps a tenant might need data beyond the basic data fields that all tenants need.
 Further, the extra data field might need an index.

 With database-per-tenant, customizing the schema for one or more individual tenants is straightforward to achieve.

-The application vendor must design procedures to carefully manage schema customizations at scale.
+In such a case, a design to carefully manage schema customizations at scale should be taken into consideration.

 ## Comparisons